greggish/markdown-cv/index.md

 `2019`
 __Visiting Scholar__, Ostrom Workshop on the Commons.
 Indiana University, Bloomington

 In the Ostrom Workshop's Program on Data Governance, conducting research and analysis of the field of 'information-and-referral' as a tragic anti-commons.
 Co-facilitating Ostrom Workshop's data governance workgroup.
 Advised New America's Future of Property Rights program in development of their report, ["A Commons Approach to Smart City Governance"](https://www.newamerica.org/future-property-rights/reports/can-elinor-ostrom-make-cities-smarter/).
-Authored a chapter in _The Cambridge Handbook of Commons Research Innovations_, pending publication by Georgetown University Press in Summer 2020.
+Authored "Averting Tragedy of the Resource Directory Anti-Commons," a chapter in _The Cambridge Handbook of Commons Research Innovations_: [https://bit.ly/CUPChapter](https://bit.ly/CUPChapter)

 `2017`
 __Instigator, lead organizer__, Irma Response Network.
 Miami, Florida